nv-bogdan/rag/docs/quickstart.md

    docker compose -f deploy/compose/docker-compose-ingestor-server.yaml up -d --build
    ```

+   [!TIP]
+   For advanced users who need direct filesystem access to extraction results, see [Ingestor Server Volume Mounting](mount-ingestor-volume.md) to configure volume mounting for custom processing pipelines.

    You can check the status of the ingestor-server and its dependencies by issuing this curl command
    ```bash
    curl -X 'GET' 'http://workstation_ip:8082/v1/health?check_dependencies=true' -H 'accept: application/json'
    ```

-7. Start the rag containers from the repo root.
+9. Start the rag containers from the repo root.
 This pulls the prebuilt containers from NGC and deploys it on your system.

    ```bash
    docker compose -f deploy/compose/docker-compose-rag-server.yaml up -d